 Recognizing intellectual colonialism: some examples

 Scientific solutions require specific and contextual knowledge, especially in the current context of global changes.
 For example, management actions and policies developed to protect and maintain biological diversity and ecosystem services might not be the same in tropical and temperate regions.
 Consequently, specialists and scientific knowledge produced in those places must be heard and read to develop better solutions.
-One recent example of intellectual colonialism was a panel in which the aim was to debate the future and policies of the Brazilian Amazon Forest.
-However, this panel was built with not a single Brazilian researcher (after public pressure, the event was canceled).
+One recent example of intellectual colonialism was a panel proposed ito debate the future and policies of the Brazilian Amazon Forest.
+However, this panel was built with not a single Brazilian researcher (after some public pressure, the event was canceled).

 Another classic example of intellectual colonialism is the bias in citations and claims of scientific discovery.
 Citations and recognition of scientific achievements are usually measured through the number of citations (even though the controversies around this measure).
 However, it is common that papers produced by researchers or institutions from the Global South are not cited in studies from research groups from the Global North, even publications presented in high-impact and traditional journals.
 This situation creates a vicious cycle in which knowledge is dictated by northern institutions, mainly in Europe and North America, maintaining the status quo of scientific expertise.